 Using different kinds of body types, as Asos does, for instance, can also guide consumers towards what will be the best fit for them.
 These are top features in an eCommerce site, as they will encourage visitors to shop.

 eCommerce is one most threatened industries by cyber attacks, as it holds a great amount of sensitive information, such as credit or debit card details.
 That is why security concerns are important among consumers.
 60% of them believe retailers don’t put enough effort into preserving their credit card and personal information online.

 Only for 9.9% of Gen-Z and Baby Boomers, who are digital natives, this concern is top-of-mind.
 But in light of the huge amount of attacks retail sites suffer every day worldwide, it is important to take into account several aspects:

 - Use a secure https hosting: Using SSL authentication in your online store will help protect your website and any stored data.

 - Avoid keeping confidential data: Your servers shouldn’t store highly sensitive data, such as CVV codes or credit card numbers, as they could be easily stolen.

 - Keep a backup of the necessary data: Make sure to have a backup of the information.
 This will prevent any loss of data in case of any breaches or breakdowns.

 Make sure you show the expected delivery times, especially if it typically takes your brand or marketplace a couple of weeks to have a package delivered.
 Don’t forget to always show the shipping fees a bit in advance.
 This will make sure consumers are aware of the extra cost before they reach the checkout page.
 As a result, they are less likely to abandon the purchase due to last-minute, unexpected additional charges.

 And what about your brand?
-What are the main features that make your eCommerce successful?
+What are the top features in an eCommerce site you think can mark success?